zithasasindran/zithasasindran.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-Model with dix functions that allow us to successfully train the model on the device
+Model with six functions that allow us to successfully train the model on the device
 </div>

 **Module for deployment**